arnavb/cpp14-project-template/README.md

     2. In `test/CMakeLists.txt`, change `Project-Name-lib` to match the new name of your library.
 In addition, modify the `TEST_SOURCES` variable to match your new test files.
 11. Delete the _by default hidden_ `.git` folder and then run `git init` to get a new repository!

+For details on how to set up the various continuous integration tools used in this project, check the [documentation](https://codedocs.xyz/arnavb/cpp14-project-template/setting_up_documentation.html).

 ### Building the Code

 #### Prerequisites